anand0xff/fourieroptics_stsci/README.md

   - Pupil (stop) filters out **high angular frequency** information in sky image (a.ka. resolution limit).
 A finite-sized pupil is a **low pass filter**  A point source is a delta function source in 2D sky angle space (eg RA, Dec).
 We only see lower angular frequency components through a finite diameter telescope.

  -  Field stop in an image plane filters out **high spatial frequency** information in pupil.
 Simulate  Lyot plane intensity with a square hole in the preceding image plane in two cases: send through only three of the Airy rings, or 10 Airy rings).
-The field stop is a complement of a Lyot coronagraph's Focal Plane Mask, which lets all high spatial frequency pupil information through but removes the lowest frequencies through.
+The field stop is a complement of a Lyot coronagraph's Focal Plane Mask, which lets all high spatial frequency pupil information through but removes the lowest frequencies.